RaduTek/EasyEffects-Presets/README.md

-# EasyEffects presets for Surface devices built in speakers
+# My EasyEffects presets for laptop built-in speakers

-This is a preset for the [EasyEffects](https://github.com/wwmm/easyeffects) sound effect Linux app that I tuned to get better quality audio out of my Surface Laptop (3)'s built in speakers.
+This is a collection of presets for the [EasyEffects](https://github.com/wwmm/easyeffects) sound effect Linux app that I tuned to get better quality audio out of my laptops.

-It will probably sound fine with a few tweaks on other Surface devices, depending on how their frequency response is.
+It will probably sound fine with a few tweaks on other devices, depending on how their frequency response is.

+I've followed [this](https://wwmm.github.io/easyeffects/guide_1.html) guide by Markus Schmidt to create and tune these presets.
+I recommend you read it to better understand how the individual effects work and how they can be tuned.

 ## Installation